Business Appraisal & IRS Ruling 59-60

-According to the IRS document, Ruling 59-60 is used for multiple valuation purposes.
+According to the IRS document, Ruling 59-60 is used for business appraisal purposes.
 In fact, to date the most cited, referenced and adhered to a portion of the tax code when developing a business valuation report, and according to law, all business appraisal services and valuators must adhere to it when performing a valuation on any company.
 In today’s business world, Ruling 59-60 is used to determine the fair market value of stocks in a closely held corporation.
 A business valuation report for purposes of litigation of a closely held corporation must follow the IRS Ruling 59-60 of the United States Tax Code for services in business valuation report methods.

 Business Appraisal Services & Reports For Closely Held Corporations